Freedom and Solidarity: Ideology and platform

-SaS has been variously described as liberal, classical liberal, conservative liberal, right-libertarian, national liberal, right-liberal, and libertarian. the party supports both cultural and economic liberalism in its policies.
-Economically rooted in neoliberalism and the Austrian School, the party believes in economic liberalisation and fiscal conservatism, being led by the father of Slovakia's flat tax, and SaS prides itself on economic expertise.
-In the 2010 parliamentary election, the party emphasised that it had economic policies completely opposed to those of the centre-left government of Robert Fico and ruled out cooperating with him.
+On the political spectrum, SaS is considered to be centrist, centre-right, and right-wing.
+The party has been described as libertarian, liberal, classical liberal, conservative liberal, and libertarian right.
+The party supports cultural liberalism and economic liberalism in its policies.
+Economically rooted in neoliberalism, laissez-faire, and the Austrian School, the party believes in economic liberalisation, as well as fiscal conservatism, being led by the father of Slovakia's flat tax, and SaS prides itself on economic expertise; Sulík himself has also been described national liberal.
+In the 2010 parliamentary election, the party emphasised that it had economic policies completely opposed to those of Fico's First Cabinet and ruled out cooperating with him.
 The party cites a need to close the budget deficit, and advocates reforming the social insurance system.
 Sulík's proposal for a welfare and tax system reform, the Contribution Bonus, is based on a combination of flat tax, basic income, and negative income tax; it aims to streamline the system and cut unnecessary expenses and bureaucratic overhead.
 SaS is notably civil libertarian, being the only major party to campaign for same-sex marriage or for the decriminalisation of cannabis, which put it at odds with its socially conservative past coalition partner, the Christian Democratic Movement (KDH).
 SaS is also notable for being the only party to be opposed to minimum wage increase, advocating instead for its abolition.

-In regards to European Union (EU) politics, SaS is considered to be Eurosceptic or soft Eurosceptic, something to which the party has shifted the focus from its economic liberal, cultural liberal campaign with strong anti-corruption rhetoric, when Sulík opposed involvement in the Greek government-debt crisis and an EU bailout.
+In regards to European Union (EU) politics, SaS is considered to be Eurosceptic, or soft Eurosceptic, something to which the party has shifted the focus from its economic liberal, cultural liberal campaign with strong anti-corruption rhetoric, when Sulík opposed involvement in the Greek government-debt crisis and an EU bailout.
 The party characterizes itself as Eurorealist and opposes the bureaucratic machinery of the EU as presently organized.
 SaS opposed the Treaty of Lisbon, the EU economic harmonisation, and an increased EU budget; it is particularly wary of the EU restricting the free market.
-SaS opposed the European Central Bank's bailout of Greece during the 2010 European sovereign debt crisis, while Sulík has proposed drawing up plans to withdraw Slovakia from the Eurozone, in case of extraordinary circumstances in the monetary union.
-Sulík has also been a loud critic of mandatory refugee relocation programme as well as further European integration at the expense of nation-states.
+SaS opposed the European Central Bank's bailout of Greece during the euro area crisis, while Sulík has proposed drawing up plans to withdraw Slovakia from the Eurozone, in case of extraordinary circumstances in the monetary union.
+Sulík has also been a loud critic of the mandatory refugee relocation EU programme, as well as further European integration at the expense of nation-states.
+The party supports a liberal position on drug laws and same-sex marriage.
+It rejects any tough measures to combat climate change.

-In the European Parliament, SaS is a member of the European Conservatives and Reformists (ECR) group, which does not completely reject the idea of common Europe; party members consider the EU to be a good project, which requires reforms.
+In the European Parliament, SaS is a member of the European Conservatives and Reformists (ECR group), which does not completely reject the idea of common Europe; party members consider the EU to be a good project, which requires reforms.
 As a response to Brexit, the party prepared a manifesto with several proposals to reform the European Union.
-Following the 2014 European election, party leader Richard Sulík questioned the involvement of SaS within the Alliance of Liberals and Democrats for Europe (ALDE) group, with speculation that the party could instead switch groups to join the ECR group.
-While Sulík joined the ALDE group as Member of European Parliament for the start of the 8th European Parliament, he later defected to the ECR on 2 October 2014.